Absio/js-absio-secured-container/README.md

 ### `get(id[, options])` -> [container](#container-object)

 Gets the Absio Secured Container and decrypts it for usage.
-By default it downloads the latest version of container, includes the content, and caches downloaded data locally.
-Only encrypted data is cached locally and stored in an Obfuscated File System.
+By default it downloads the latest version of the container and includes the content.
 See the options for overriding this behavior.

 Returns a Promise that resolves to a [container](#container-object)